 Rev. Eddy Muskus, and his wife Helen, with their two sons, serve with La Parroquia Evangelica Jesus el Señor church in Valencia, Spain.
 Maureen Wise works in Moldova with a Bible school in Chisinau, and with Casa Mea, a Christian charity that supports people with learning difficulties, in association with UFM.
 Elsewhere in Eastern Europe, we have links with Support for Romania, a Cardiff based Christian charity, and with a number of other Christian organizations through our Heath Mission to Eastern Europe.
 Rev John Gilmore and his wife Maureen passed away in 2017 after a lifetime of service in Sicily.

-Beyond Europe, Rev. Anatole Lordon is associated with the Barnabas Centre in Douala, Cameroon, through UFM.
+Beyond Europe, Rev. Anatole Lordon is associated with the Barnabas Centre in Douala, Cameroon, through UFM, with a preaching ministry.

-Dr Judy Luhombo has joined a small new organization called Africa Rural Trainers with the vision of providing training opportunities for poor pastors in the rural communities of Kenya.
+Dr Judy Luhombo worked with Africa Rural Trainers for two years (2016-7) producing 15 high quality manuals for use in a programme of modules providing training for poor pastors in the rural communities of Kenya.

-Rev. Martinez and Immacula Jovin serve in Haiti with the Bethesda Fellowship of churches.
+Rev. Martinez and Immacula Jovin have served in Haiti for over 50 years with the Bethesda Fellowship of churches.
+Now a new Board, led by their son Daniel, has taken over responsibility for the leadership of the Fellowship.

 Our interest in Christian work in Israel is directed mainly through Christian Witness to Israel (CWI).